100+ English Conversations & Dialogues Real-World Speaking Practice

 What are English Conversation Lessons?

-English conversation lessons are dialogues and exchanges between speakers that teach practical communication skills for real-world situations.
-These lessons feature authentic conversational patterns, common phrases, and natural speech rhythms to help learners understand and participate in everyday English conversations, from casual small talk to professional discussions.
+English conversation lessons are real-world dialogues and exchanges between speakers that teach practical communication skills for everyday situations.
+These lessons feature authentic conversational patterns, common phrases, and natural speech rhythms to help learners understand and participate in situational English — from casual small talk and everyday communication to professional discussions — building the social language skills needed for confident interaction.

 Browse 100 Lessons